AlfredDeKlerk/AlfredDeKlerk/README.md

-﻿# Alfred de Klerk
+# Alfred de Klerk
-Currently working as a consultant in the finance sector.
+Currently working as a software engineer in finance.

-## Started a new prosition